 Connect both consoles to the same network and ensure they are set to the same IP range.

 On the console which will be the Backup, press Disk, TitanNet Sessions, Backup.

 Consoles available for backup will be listed in the softkeys.

-Selecting a console will place that console into backup mode and sync the show to it.
+Selecting a console will place the console you are working on into backup mode and sync the show to the selected console.